gnugat-legacy/SoulMeMaybe/README.md

 # Installation

-To quickly and easily install **SoulMeMaybe**, download the installer and run it with the following commands:
+The installer allows you to create the `SoulMeMaybe` directory, install the project inside and configure it automatically by asking you your login and password sock.
+To use it, just run the following commands:

     wget https://raw.github.com/gnugat/SoulMeMaybe/develop/bin/install.sh
     sh ./install.sh

-This will install the project into the `SoulMeMaybe` directory, and ask you your login and password sock to configure it.

 You can then run the project with the following command: